Eltham Copper Butterfly in Central Victoria

 The central Victorian population around Castlemaine and Bendigo was only discovered in 2007.
 As the largest known area of habitat, it is likely to be the key population for survival of this species.

 Mapping in the Castlemaine-Bendigo area has revealed sites located from 1.2 km to 7.0 km apart, sometimes disconnected by roads and areas of cleared land.
-However, due to limited resources, butterfly surveys have been limited.
+However, lack of resources has limited the extent of butterfly surveys.
 Many areas between known populations have never been surveyed.
 Finding further populations of the butterfly and its preferred habitat is a priority, on both public and private land.

 It is still likely that undiscovered populations of the Eltham Copper Butterfly exist around Castlemaine, an exciting and challenging prospect.
 Further funding and research is essential to ensure butterfly populations and habitat can be identified, appropriately managed and protected.
 Without this information, Eltham Copper Butterfly are at risk from fuel reduction burning and other threats.